MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalByAppId.md

   - `[DelegatedPermissionClassifications <IMicrosoftGraphDelegatedPermissionClassification[]>]`: The permission classifications for delegated permissions exposed by the app that this service principal represents.
 Supports $expand.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Classification <String>]`: permissionClassificationType
     - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Required on create.
-Does not support $filter.
+Doesn't support $filter.
     - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
-Does not support $filter.
+Doesn't support $filter.
   - `[Description <String>]`: Free text field to provide an internal end-user facing description of the service principal.
 End-user portals such MyApps will display the application description in this field.
 The maximum allowed size is 1024 characters.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
   - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
 Supports $filter (eq, ne, not).
   - `[DisplayName <String>]`: The display name for the service principal.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderby.
   - `[Endpoints <IMicrosoftGraphEndpoint[]>]`: Endpoints available for discovery.
 Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Capability <String>]`: Describes the capability that is associated with this resource. (e.g. Messages, Conversations, etc.) Not nullable.
+    - `[Capability <String>]`: Describes the capability that is associated with this resource. (for example, Messages, Conversations, etc.) Not nullable.
 Read-only.
     - `[ProviderId <String>]`: Application id of the publishing underlying service.
 Not nullable.
 Read-only.
     - `[ProviderName <String>]`: Name of the publishing underlying service.
 Read-only.
-    - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (e.g. Yammer.FeedURL etc.).
+    - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (for example, Yammer.FeedURL etc.).
 Not nullable.
 Read-only.
     - `[Uri <String>]`: URL of the published resource.
 Not nullable.
 Read-only.
   - `[ErrorUrl <String>]`: Deprecated.
 Don't use.
   - `[FederatedIdentityCredentials <IMicrosoftGraphFederatedIdentityCredential[]>]`: